 Develop strong communication skills

-Effective communication is crucial for business systems analysts.
 You must be able to clearly articulate your ideas and recommendations to both technical and non-technical stakeholders.
 Practice active listening and develop your presentation skills to ensure you can communicate complex concepts in a digestible manner.

 Enhance problem-solving and analytical abilities

-As a business systems analyst, you’ll frequently encounter complex problems that require creative solutions.
+You’ll frequently encounter complex problems that require creative solutions.
 Develop your problem-solving skills by seeking out opportunities to tackle challenging projects and learning from your experiences.
 Strong analytical skills will also help you understand and interpret data, making it easier for you to identify trends and propose strategic improvements.